October 18, 1935: In the depth of the Great Depression workers call a strike against Vermont Marble.

-By the early 20th century over half of Barre’s residents were Italian and 90 percent were unionized.
+By the early twentieth century over half of Barre’s residents were Italian and 90 percent were unionized.
 There were 15 separate locals, including laundry workers, musicians and bartenders.
 A Central Labor Union coordinated the groups, and socialist mayors were elected in 1916 and 1929.

-As the Great Depression began, many Vermonters were still working in small industries.
-Employment was divided evenly between mining, quarrying, forestry and machinery production, with somewhat fewer workers in textile mills.
+When the Great Depression began, many Vermonters were still working in small industries.
+Employment was divided fairly evenly between mining, quarrying, forestry and machinery production, with somewhat fewer workers in textile mills.
 New Deal programs tried to prime the pump with public investments, but buying power continued to lag, businesses closed, and unsold goods collected dust.

 Some owners used Depression conditions as a rationale for layoffs and pay cuts.
 When this was attempted in Barre, granite workers launched a bitter two-month strike.
 Local residents backed the union, local tradesmen and farmers distributed free food, and a federal arbitration board looked for a compromise.
 On April 29, 1933 the Quarry Workers union rejected extension of the old contract for a second time.
 But the Granite Cutters accepted binding arbitration and the strike was practically settled by May 5.